How Does Somatic Psychology Promote Healing And Self-Awareness?

 Getty/AnnaStills

-How somatic psychology can help
+How somatic psychology helps improve well-being

 Somatic therapy usually emphasizes the body and physical factors in mental health.
 For example, it normally understands that diet and exercise can play fundamental roles in our mental well-being.